-The above error may actually indicate that there was something wrong with the update and that Apple have indeed pulled it from their update distribution servers.
-However, if you’re persistently or frequently seeing this error message when downloading updates than it’s not necessarily the Apple Software Update server that is having issues but a content caching server somewhere on your network!
+The above error may indicate that there was something wrong with the update and that Apple has indeed pulled it from its update distribution servers.
+However, if you’re persistently or frequently seeing this error message when downloading updates then its not necessarily the Apple Software Update server that’s having issues but a content caching server somewhere on your network!

 To fix this issue you either need to free up storage space on the device running the content caching service, disable the content caching service entirely, or increase the content caching service’s storage allocation.

 You can disable the content caching service by going to System Preferences: Sharing, and unchecking the Content caching option.
 You’ll need to restart your Mac after disabling it or you’ll run into issues like this when downloading apps, updates , or when using iCloud:

 You can alternatively increase the content caching service’s storage allocation by going to System Preferences: Sharing: Content caching: Options, and moving the slider to a higher number.
 You don’t need to restart your Mac for this change to take effect but it can take a couple of seconds before the change is applied.

 Exactly how much storage space you need depend to set on the number of different Apple devices and users there are on the network, the and how much each of them use the App Store, iCloud, iBooks, and other Apple services.
 Big version updates of macOS and iOS will require at least 8 GB each but I recommend you set it to at leas 20 GB to give the service plenty of room to work with.

 You can now return to System Preferences: Updates and try to install the failing update again.
 Press Command–R to make macOS refresh the list of available updates if you no longer see the update.
 If the update no longer appears, it may have been removed by Apple.